a-zverev/16s-amplicon-processing/readme.md

 Load requred libraries.
 Please, install them, if you don\`t have it.
 Also, import functions and set your working directory.

+In our test data, we will see at microbiomes of sandy soils.
+In this case, we compare sand with frost inclusion on an abandoned shooting range and self-grown sands (called Anclav).

 ``` r
 library(dada2)